Olympics blog

 A medal found does not replace a medal lost

-Shawn Crawford watches the results board.
-He ended up taking the bronze medal when teammate Wallace Spearmon was disqualified for stepping too far to one side on the curve.
 BEIJING -- It was easy to imagine what an emotionally wrenching experience Wallace Spearmon had Wednesday night, even if he did not want to address it until a day later.

-"I am devastated,'' Spearmon said in a Thursday statement.
-"I ran my heart out for my country and have a strong finish in a world-record race.''
+‘I am devastated,’’ Spearmon said in a Thursday statement.
+‘I ran my heart out for my country and have a strong finish in a world-record race.’’

 Spearmon, a native of Blue Island, Ill., was third across the finish line in the final of the 200 meters.
 He was given an American flag and embarked on a lap of honor with winner Usain Bolt of Jamaica, who broke the world record, and silver medalist Churandy Martina of Netherlands Antilles.